tinypico/tinypico-micropython/tinypico-helper/README.rst

     # to eliminate false negatives due to the charge IC not knowing the difference between no battery
     # and a full battery not charging - This is why the charge LED flashes
     def get_battery_charging()

-    # Return the internal PICO-D4 temperature in Farenheit
+    # Return the internal PICO-D4 temperature in Fahrenheit
     def get_internal_temp_F()

-    # Return the internal PICO-D4 temperature in Celcius
+    # Return the internal PICO-D4 temperature in Celsius
     def get_internal_temp_C()

     # Power to the on-board Dotstar is controlled by a PNP transistor, so low is ON and high is OFF